Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Acknowledgments

 \section{Acknowledgments}

 Piotr Nowakowski was supported by the GA \v{C}R grant 20-22230L (Czech Science Foundation).
-The authors would also like to express their gratitude towards Professor Wiesław Kubiś and Professor Jacek Jachymski for the inspiration and support.
+The authors would also like to express their gratitude towards Professor Wiesław Kubi\'s, {Professor Marek Balcerzak} and Professor Jacek Jachymski for the inspiration and support. {The authors would also like to thank the referee for many relevant remarks and suggestions.}